jindrichmynarz/dissertation/parts/methods.md

 Consequently, it operates in batch mode that allows to update data only in bulk.

 The key differences between CBR and SRL are summarized in the [@tbl:matchmaking-methods-differences].
+Matchmaking can also be implemented via hybrid methods that combine multiple approaches.
+For instance, SPARQL can be used to pre-select matches and RESCAL can then re-rank this selection.

 Method                    CBR                     SRL
 ------------------------- ----------------------- --------------